CellProfiler/tutorials/Translocation/Translocation.rst

    image, titled with the object name.
 Green outlines around an object indicate that the object has passed the selection criteria in the module.
 Yellow outlines indicate that the object touches the image edge, and has therefore been excluded.
-Red outlines indicate objects that do not pass a size criterion, and have therefore been excluded.
+Pink outlines indicate objects that do not pass a size criterion, and have therefore been excluded.

 -  Lower right: A table of module setting values and statistics